-Cod liver oil is one of the highest quality forms of vitamin A available and if you aren’t eating a diet rich in organ meats or butter from grass fed cows, there’s a good chance you’re deficient in this essential vitamin.
-Vitamin A is required for good eyesight, healthy skin, production of red blood cells, immune system regulation and gene regulation.
-If you’re deficient in vitamin A you become susceptible to many infections disease.
+Cod liver oil is one of the highest quality forms of vitamin A available and if you aren’t eating a diet rich in organ meats or butter from grass-fed cows, there’s a good chance you’re deficient in this essential vitamin.
+Vitamin A is required for good eyesight, healthy skin, production of red blood cells, immune system regulation, and gene regulation.
+If you’re deficient in vitamin A you become susceptible to many infections and diseases.

 In addition to vitamin A, cod liver oil is also a good source of vitamin D and it contains essential fatty omega-3 acids as well.